- Search The Registry

 *Saundra Herndon Oyewole was born on this date in 1943.
 She is a Black Microbiologist and educator.

 One of the highlights of her career as a science educator was her service as a Program Director in the Division of Undergraduate Education at the National Science Foundation in 1994.
 In that role, she worked with the leading innovators in science, math, engineering, and technology education.
-Dr. Oyewole testified before the U.S. Congress on the status of women in science as the representative of the Association for Women in Science.
+Dr. Oyewole testified before the U.S. Congress on the status of women in science as the Association for Women in Science representative.